Zahinize/css-path/README.md

 # css-path
-A JavaScript library to get a unique and shortest CSS path to a DOM element
+Get a unique and shortest CSS path to a DOM element